 Since there were no phones back in those days, the act of reaching someone wasn’t so simple.
 A calling card would be left behind if a gentleman came and the woman did not answer, which is comparable to leaving a voicemail or simply sending an “??” after no response.
 The meaning of a calling card has drastically changed since then, but the motive behind both remains the same: to get in contact with someone.

 Calling cards are usually used to make international phone calls, but they can be used to reach people domestically as well.
 There are many reasons that people use calling cards, particularly while traveling abroad.
 Using a calling card to let your mother know that you are safe and sound during your semester abroad is a useful idea if you only plan to chat with her a few times while you’re away.

 Immigrants or people who have family and friends living outside of their country often use prepaid calling cards to stay in touch with their loved ones affordably.
-They often prefer calling cards over applications like Skype which can become slow or lose its connection because it is dependent on a broadband connection.
+They often prefer calling cards instead of voice over IP which can become slow or lose its connection because it is dependent on a broadband connection.
 Others simply can’t afford an internet connection and need to use calling cards to stay in touch.
 Since the fees and rates are paid at the time of purchase, a lot of people feel more comfortable using the calling cards over the monthly services available.
 However, there are pros and cons to this method.

 What to Know About Using Calling Cards

 Calling cards are great while traveling because they are easy to budget, but there are things to keep in mind when using them, like being sure that your cell phone provider does not charge you roaming fees while using the card, and that your hotel phone doesn’t charge extra for toll-free calls.
 Paying up front is easier and consumers do not have to deal with a bill coming in the mail every month.
 Typically some of the minutes of calling cards go unused because calling cards are meant to be used for a single phone call.